|

 "Legolas!" she cried, outraged, and she struggled to

-free herself, but her movements only made his penis rub harder
+free herself, but her movements only made her feel him rubbing

-against her belly and then, as she struggled more, against the
+harder against her belly and then, as she struggled more, against

 "A less honourable woman than I would break you